The Best Hallmark Movies So Far In 2023

 The movie tells the story of Simon, a young man who is trying to win over Chloe by bonding with her dog.
 However, when he meets Alex, a peppy dog trainer, sparks fly and he begins to reconsider where his affections really lie.

-So far, fans are loving this new addition to the Hallmark collection.
+In addition to us, Hallmark fans are loving this new addition to the collection.
 As the fan podcast "Girls Gone Hallmark" noted in their podcast episode about the movie, "I thought there was some, just, fun, lighthearted, very current writing in this movie."
-Sounds like this is definitely one to add to your list.

 The Wedding Veil Expectations